Medieval people did have pet dogs, cats and other animals. Here is some of the advice they gave about taking proper care of these animals.

 In the work Mamluks and Animals: Veterinary Medicine in Medieval Islam, Housni Alkhateeb Shehada noted that these Islamic writers, “emphasized that the dog is an animal that demands special attention, which includes stroking and combing its fur with pleasant caressing materials such as silk.
 The authors write that stroking with the hands, scratching, touching and suchlike basic actions that every dog handler has to perform in his daily care of the dog help to ensure the dog’s good health.”

-Finally, one of the best sources on medieval bird care comes from Le Ménagier de Paris, a guidebook that was written around 1393 by an elderly Parisian merchant for his new wife.
+Finally, Walker-Meikle explains that one of the best sources on medieval bird care comes from Le Ménagier de Paris, a guidebook that was written around 1393 by an elderly Parisian merchant for his new wife.
 In one section he details that caged birds need to have their water constantly replenished and adds:

 Item, let carded wool and feathers be put in the aviary to make their nests.
 And thus have I see turtle-doves, linnets and goldfinches lay and rear their young.
 Item, you should also give them caterpillars, worms, flies, spiders, grasshoppers, butterflies, fresh hemp in leaf, moistened and soaked.
 Item, spiders, caterpillars and such like things which be soft to the little bird’s beak, which is tender.